Skip Navigation

 • Blended Retirement System (BRS)

 The plan you are covered by depends on the date you entered service, and in some cases, whether you chose to opt in to either Redux or BRS.
-But the variety of military retirement plans center around the same concepts.
-They all offer military retirees a percentage of their active duty base pay that is calculated by multiplying the number of years served by a multiplier.
+The variety of military retirement plans center around the same concepts.
+They offer military retirees a percentage of their active duty base pay that is calculated by multiplying the number of years served by a multiplier.

-The bottom line is that military retirees receive a monthly check for life up to half of their active-duty base pay.
+Military retirees receive this pension for as long as they live.
 It’s the equivalent of having a substantial annuity and it provides significant flexibility when constructing a retirement income plan.

 How much money will I need for retirement?